paulo-amaral/easy-sop-docs/README.md

 # Template

-This template is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator, to provide a documentation system for the ICT of Courts.
+This template is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator, to provide a documentation system.

 # Prerequistes